 The Department of Foreign Affairs and Trade (DFAT) is the Australian government agency responsible for the design and delivery of the Australian aid program.
+In 2014, the Minister for Foreign Affairs made a speech entitled The New Aid Paradigm, in which she outlined a greater focus on working with the private sector and on PSD, going forward.
+You can read the speech here.

-Private Sector Development (PSD) policy or strategy
+Private Sector Development (PSD) strategy

 - Strategy for Australia’s aid investments in private sector development, 2015.